Vyral/base-template/_posts/2020-06-22-why-do-i-use-the-ringcentral-system.md

 {% include pullquote.html %}

-**If for some reason I do miss a sign call, RingCentral will email, text, and send me a voicemail.** Further still, I have an automated response saved in my phone so that if I do miss a sign call, I can send a message to the caller: “I see I’ve missed a call from you.
+**If, for some reason, I do miss a sign call, RingCentral will email, text, and send me a voicemail.** Further still, I have an automated response saved in my phone so that if I do miss a sign call, I can send a message to the caller: “I see I’ve missed a call from you.
 Are you interested in seeing a property?
 Kati Spaniak, eXp Realty.”

 I also have a direct RingCentral number, which I put on all the advertisements that I do for listings, buyers, or anything where I want the caller to be able to get through to me right away.
 RingCentral also has a caller-ID feature that will tell me who is calling most of the time.&nbsp;